 Sheldon Hammond has been announced as the new Director of the Center for Urban Agriculture.
 He has been a faculty member of the University of Georgia Extension Service for the past 25 years and holds the rank of Senior Public Service Associate.
-He also served the University of Georgia as an ANR (Ag and Natural Resources) County Extension Agent, a district ANR Program Development Coordinator, and currently as the Northwest District Extension Director.
+He also served the University of Georgia as an ANR (Agriculture and Natural Resources) County Extension Agent, a district ANR Program Development Coordinator, and currently as the Northwest District Extension Director.
 In his current role he is administratively responsible for 275 employees in extension county offices in 39 counties.
-The Northwest Extension District represents over 68% of the state’s population including the metropolitan areas of Atlanta, Macon, Columbus and the suburbs of Chattanooga, Tennessee.
+The Northwest Extension District represents over 68% of the state’s population including the metropolitan areas of Atlanta, Macon, Columbus, and the suburbs of Chattanooga, Tennessee.
 He has a Bachelor’s degree in Forestry from the University of Tennessee and a Master’s degree in Forest Engineering from Purdue University.

 Ellen Bauske has served as the program coordinator for the UGA Center for Urban Agriculture for ten years and has a wealth of expertise in Urban Agriculture Extension programing and project implementation.